omenlog/binaryTrees/README.md

 # Binary Search Tree(BST) and Red Black Tree(RBT) structures

-This an implementation of BST and RBT using the theory explained in **Introduction to Algorithms** relative to this structures.
-This first version of the package only support as value of tree nodes numeric values, in later version maybe this can be change and the values can be object ;)
+This is an implementation of BST and RBT using the theory explained in [**Introduction to Algorithms**](https://mitpress.mit.edu/books/introduction-algorithms) relative to this structures.
+This first version of the package only support numeric values for tree nodes, in future releases this can be changed and object as values can be used ;)

 ### Example